The Absence of Periodicity in Repeating FRB: Implications

 \section{Implications}

-The absence of a peak in the observed periodograms \citep{L21a,X21} implies $\alpha \gtrapprox 0.4$, or a half-range of scatter $\pm 0.6 P$; the scatter from the $N$-th peak slightly overlaps those of the $(N-1)$-th and $(N+1)$-th.
-The quantitative result depends on the assumed cosine distribution Eq.~\ref{cosine}, but not sensitively.
-A similar result could be found for a Gaussian, although then there would be an exponentially small (but not precisely zero) probability of arbitrarily large scatters from integer multiples of $P$.
+The absence of a peak in the observed periodograms, {if interpreted as a consequence of random phase scattering,} implies $\alpha \gtrapprox 0.4$, or a half-range of scatter $\pm 0.6 P$; the scatter from the $N$-th peak slightly overlaps those of the $(N-1)$-th and $(N+1)$-th.
+The quantitative result depends somewhat on the assumed cosine distribution Eq.~\ref{cosine}. {It depends chiefly on the width of the scattering rather than on the specific functional form assumed, which must necessarily be arbitrary.
+The raised cosine distribution (Hann function) used here is widely used in statistics \citep{N81}}.
+A similar result could be found for a Gaussian, although then there would be an exponentially small (but not zero) probability of bursts implausibly displaced by arbitrarily large amounts from integer multiples of $P$.

 The question of whether a scatter of $\pm 0.4 P$ (about $\pm 2.5$ radians) is consistent with a rotating neutron star model depends on a detailed model of FRB emission, which does not exist.
-Emission along a bundle of field lines emerging from a magnetic pole implies narrow collimation along the magnetic axis (as is apparently the case in radio PSR, as inferred from their pulse widths), but closed field lines are typically bent by $\sim \pi$ radians ($2\pi$ radians for the polar field lines of a dipole) before returning to the star and the location of the emission region is not known, so large scatter of the emission angles is not demonstrably impossible.
+Emission along a bundle of field lines emerging from a magnetic pole implies narrow collimation along the magnetic axis (as is apparently the case in radio PSR and RRAT, as inferred from their pulse widths), but closed field lines are typically bent by $\sim \pi$ radians ($2\pi$ radians for the polar field lines of a dipole) before returning to the star.
+The location of the emission region is not known, so large scatter of the emission angles is not demonstrably impossible.
 Despite this caveat, the absence of periodicity in the observed burst arrival times suggests that aperiodic models, not based on rotating neutron stars, should be considered.